Accused of Domestic Violence

 The Case Becomes Complicated

-As trial progressed, it was revealed that the alleged victim worked for the same law enforcement agency that responded to the call.
+As the trial progressed, it was revealed that the alleged victim worked for the same law enforcement agency that responded to the call.
 The police refused to investigate the damage caused by the alleged victim and arrested my client for hitting the victim, although it became very clear it never happened.
 There was not a mark on her face despite supposedly being hit three times in the face just minutes prior.

 Not Guilty Of Domestic Violence

 It took the jury less than ten minutes to find my client not guilty.
 He was relieved and overjoyed.
 Finally, he had his day in court and the truth was revealed.
-The jury process is essentially a truth seeking process.
+The jury process is essentially a truth-seeking process.
 The truth came out!
 Not guilty.
 If you are accused of a crime, remember you have the right to a trial by a jury of your peers.
-If you need help with trial, call James Newby Law at the number on our page.
+If you need help with a trial, call James Newby Law at the number on our page.
 Whether it’s a DUI, DWAI, Assault, harassment, felony, misdemeanor, or traffic, I can help.
 Call me now for a free consultation.